auditomatic/auditomatic-pages/content/english/pages/privacy-policy.md

 We do not use cookies that require consent under GDPR.
 GoatCounter operates without persistent user identifiers or cross-site tracking.

-## The Auditomatic Application
+## The Auditomatic Applications

-The Auditomatic application runs entirely in your browser.
-It does not collect, transmit, or store any of your data on our servers.
-All data processing happens locally on your device.
+Both the web application (lite.auditomatic.org) and desktop application run entirely on your device.
+They do not collect, transmit, or store any of your data on our servers.
+All data processing happens locally:

+- **Your LLM API keys** remain on your device
+- **Your evaluation data** stays on your device
+- **Your prompts and results** are never sent to our servers

+The only data sent from any Auditomatic property is the single anonymous GoatCounter analytics ping described above.

 ## Data Usage

 The aggregate analytics data helps us:
-- How many people are using the app in various countries, with various systems
+- Understand how many people are using Auditomatic across different countries and systems
 - Identify technical issues (e.g., browser compatibility)
-- Improve the website experience
+- Improve the website and application experience

 ## Legal Basis